lcodeca/SUMOActivityGen/docs/ScenarioGenerator.md

 * `--weight-output` is the TAZ's weight output file (CSV).
 * `--poly-output` is the prefix for the builgings output files (CSV).
 * `--single-taz` is used to ignore administrative boundaries and generate only one TAZ.
+* `--admin-level` is used to filter the administrative boundaries using the `admin_level` values in OSM.
+* `--taz-plot` is used to plot the generated TAZs as an OSM overlay in a HTML file.
+It requires the folium library.
 * `--processes` is the number of processes spawned to associate buildings and edges.

 ## Origin-Destination matrix: generateAmitranFromTAZWeights.py